X

 Going into town on Saturday was the family outing.
 There

-might be a medicine show or a traveling carnival.
+might even be a medicine show or a traveling carnival.

 Frank started, but did not finish